LucasKohanevicRadice/myCvPage-Public/README.md

  I am planning on creating a "leave comments page" with react soon.
 I mean... it's not rocket science, but it's honest work.
 Okay jokes aside, but after that the CV page itself would have some database action going on.
 Also I think it would be fun to read peoples comments of my page and the possible horrible foolery that might go on in there.

- Ja kaikki sama suomeks tottakai.
+ Ja kaikki sama suomeksi tottakai.